La’o Hamutuk

 In October 2009, Timor-Leste's Government presented its proposed General State Budget for 2010 for Parliamentary approval.
 This is the first budget to be enacted under the new Budget and Financial Law, and the first to include a chapter on Financing, reproduced at right.

-The budget does not include authorization for Timor-Leste to borrow, but indicates that Government will present a mid-year "budget rectification" to revise the budget and include loans, including up to $3 billion for infrastructure projects.
+The budget does not include authorization for Timor-Leste to borrow, but indicates that Government will present a mid-year "budget rectification" to revise the budget.
+The rectification proposed at the end of May 2010 does not include borrowing, although it does increase state expenditures by $177 million for the year, and authorizes withdrawing $811 million from the Petroleum Fund.

 The 2010 State Budget drastically reduces the appropriation for the Heavy Oil Electricity Generation and national distribution network, from $375 million to $73 million over the life of the project.
 At the same time, the Prime Minister has made several "corrections" to the project which will significantly increase its cost.
 It seems likely that at least half a billion dollars of proposed borrowing will be a loan from China which will be used to pay Chinese Nuclear Industry Construction Company No. 22 for the ill-conceived heavy oil project.